 - VIP entrance

-- Opportunity to purchase one VIP Parking Pass and one of four VIP tables while supplies last
+- Opportunity to purchase one VIP Parking Pass and VIP tables while supplies last

 Rouge et Blanc 2018 - McNeese State University

 Lost or Stolen Tickets

 Please treat your ticket as you would any other valuable or cash.
 Each ticket issued has a unique number, which is recorded by patron.
 The physical ticket is required for entrance.
 Once patron accepts receipt of physical ticket, Banners at McNeese is no longer responsible and cannot refund or replace the ticket.